 How Many Times Can a Portable Toilet be Used Before Emptying?

-Portable toilets are temporary waste facilities which are typically used in athletic events, festivals, parades and on construction sites.
+Portable toilets are temporary waste facilities that are typically used in athletic events, festivals, parades, and construction sites.
 These portable facilities are a necessary convenience for attendees and laborers.

 What materials are used to build portable toilets?